pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - UDP 1900 outgoing
 - UDP 1905 incoming

+## Contributions

+Feel free to fork and create pull requests.
+Any help with the variety of music services would be most welcome.
+For any issues, please submit them on the [issues page](https://github.com/pascalopitz/unoffical-sonos-controller-for-linux/issues).
+To provide more context please take the time and attach a copy of your current app state.
+You can do this by using the "Save app state to file" option in the Developer menu.

 ## Thanks to other projects

 - Because this started out as chrome app, I originally ported nearly all of https://github.com/bencevans/node-sonos/